by Larry Peterson

 They find an ally in the local parish priest, Father Tim Sullivan, who tries his best to guide them through the strange, uncharted and turbulent waters of "grown-up world."
 A story that is sad, funny, and inspiring as it shows how the power of family love and faith can overcome seemingly insurmountable obstacles.

-The Priest and the Peaches by Larry Peterson captures the life of the newly orphaned Peach kids as they struggle in the aftermath of their father’s death and plan his funeral.
-This touching tale of faith and hope offers a glimpse into the lives of this working class Catholic family set in 1960’s Bronx, NY.
+The Priest and the Peaches, by Larry Peterson, captures the life of the newly orphaned Peach kids as they struggle in the aftermath of their father’s death and plan his funeral.
+This touching tale of faith and hope offers a glimpse into the lives of this working-class Catholic family set in 1960’s Bronx, NY.
 Steeped in faith and laced with humor Peterson’s tale delivers a powerful message “to love thy neighbor.”

-While I found parts of the tale to be rough, like the dialogue, which at times seemed awkward, the overall message and tale was delightful.
+While I found parts of the tale to be rough, like the dialogue, which at times seemed awkward, the overall message and tale were delightful.
 I enjoyed the lively cast of characters and their antics.
 Peterson captures their thoughts and emotions giving them depth.
 This was a quick and easy read that I finished in just a few hours.
 Peterson provides a touching tale of family, survival, faith, and hope.
 LYN.